 - a.
-Disbursement Report(s) from the lendermust show the applicant's name, loan type, original loan amount, and original loan date.
-Participants may need to submit more than one type of disbursement report per loan to meet these requirements. - The most recent Account Statement for the consolidation showing the current balance, lender's name, account number, and applicant's name (call or visit the lender's website). - Documentation from the school showing that the loans are not subject to cancellation under 34 CFR Part 674; OR, documentation from the current lender indicating that the Perkins Loans
+Disbursement Report(s) from the lender must show the applicant's name, loan type, original loan amount, and original loan date.
+Participants may need to submit more than one type of disbursement report per loan to meet these requirements. - b.
+The most recent Account Statement for the

-- were consolidated and paid off. - d.
-Perkins Loans that are subject to cancellation are not eligible. - DAB Document (For Nurse Faculty applicants only) Document must be completed and signed by the POC or an authorized school official certifying that at least 50 percent of students come from a disadvantaged background. - 3) ADDITIONAL SUPPORTING DOCUMENTATION (if applicable)
+- consolidation showing the current balance, lender's name, account number, and applicant's name (call or visit the lender's website). - c.
+Documentation from the school showing that the loans are not subject to cancellation under 34 CFR Part 674; OR, documentation from the current lender indicating that the Perkins Loans were consolidated and paid off. - d.
+Perkins Loans that are subject to cancellation are not eligible. - h.
+DAB Document (For Nurse Faculty applicants only) In order to be eligible for a funding priority, Nurse Faculty applicants must submit documentation signed by the POC or an authorized school official certifying that at least 50 percent of students come from a disadvantaged background.

+3) ADDITIONAL SUPPORTING DOCUMENTATION (if applicable)